Wintellect/MSLearn/Access and Manipulate Office Apps with Python/includes/2-analyze-data-create-word-doc.md

 ## Analyze data with Pandas

 Pandas, short for *Python Data Analysis Library*, is the library that people who work with data for a living turn to for gathering insights from large datasets.
 The key data structure in Pandas is the [`DataFrame`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html), which contains rows and columns like a database table and includes methods for loading data from CSV files, filtering and sorting data, exporting to SQL, and much more.
-In all, it contains more than 200 methods and attributes.

-In this exercise, you will load a CSV file and use `DataFrame` methods to analyze the data.
+In all, it contains more than 200 methods and attributes to simplify data handling and analysis.
+Let's use it consume a CSV file containing flight information and generate some basic statistics from the data.

 1. Begin by executing the following commands in a Command Prompt window or terminal to install Pandas and Python-docx: